Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: Preliminaries

-\cite{manjunath2014efficient} showed that any strategy-proof rule on the single-dipped preference domain has a maximal and a minimal element (see his Lemma 7).
-In other words, the range of any strategy-proof rule on the single-dipped preference domain is restricted to at most two alternatives.
-The case of two alternatives (or the binary choice problem) has been studied by several authors analyzing, among other aspects, the strategy-proof and anonymous rules.
+\cite{manjunath2014efficient} showed that any strategy-proof rule on the single-dipped preference domain has a range of at most two alternatives (see his Lemma 7).
+The case of two alternatives (or the binary choice problem) has been previously studied with respect to, among other properties, the strategy-proof and anonymous rules.

-For the binary choice problem, \cite{moulin1983strategy} characterized strategy-proof and anonymous social choice rules as ``quota majority methods".
-Let $X=\{x,y\}$ and a profile $P\in{\cal R}$, the corresponding social choice $S_{k}(P)$ is a \textit{quota majority rule} if there is a value $k\in\mathbb{N}$ such that $S_{k}(P)$ selects $x$ if the number of votes for $x$ is at least $k$, and $y$ otherwise (it is $y$ if the number of votes for $y$ is at least $n +1- k$).
+For the binary choice problem, \cite{moulin1983strategy} characterized the strategy-proof and anonymous rules as ``quota majority methods".
+Let $X=\{x,y\}$, a profile $P\in{\cal R}$, and a value $k\in\mathbb{N}$.
+The corresponding rule $S_{k}(P)$ is a \textit{quota majority rule} if $S_{k}(P)$ selects $x$ if the number of votes for $x$ is at least $k$, and $y$ otherwise (it is $y$ if the number of votes for $y$ is at least $n +1- k$).

 The next proposition introduces the result in \cite{moulin1983strategy}.